hydra3333/build_ffmpeg_x64_for_RaspberryPiOSx64/README.md

 https://gist.github.com/wildrun0/86a890585857a36c90110cee275c45fd

 ## We do this build because:

 It uses the LATEST updated source rather than whatever old version may be in Raspberry Pi debian bullseye x64 repositories.

+## Beware:

+Encoding video to AV1 (AOM encoder) takes FOREVER on an AMD 3900X at 4000Ghz (eg 1 to 2 fps), let alone on a little Raspberry Pi 4 ...